DavidPrz22/PanaderiaV2-Variantes/README.md

 ## Key Features

 - **Multi-level Recipe Management** — Hierarchical bill of materials with intermediate and final products
-- **Lot Traceability** — Full batch tracking from raw material reception to final sale with FIFO consumption
+- **Lot Traceability** — Full batch tracking from raw material reception to final sale with FEFO consumption
 - **Point of Sale (POS)** — Integrated register with cash drawer management, multi-payment-method support, and change calculation
 - **Dual-Currency Operations** — All transactions in USD and VES with configurable exchange rates
 - **Purchase Order Workflow** — Complete procurement cycle from order creation to supplier payment